OpenGroop/groopi-docs/docs/groopi-quickstart.md

 ## That's it!

 Now whenever you want to view your sensor data, all you have to do is join the Groopi's WIFI network, browse to the IP address above, and log into the OpenGro/Op console.
-Just remember that your browsing device will not have internet access while connected to the Groopi's WIFI network.
+Just remember that your browsing device will not have Internet access through it's WIFI while connected to the Groopi's WIFI network.